Creating a Desktop App Powered by Electron and Angular

 In this tutorial, you learned how to use the power of HTML, CSS, and JavaScript to create cross-platform desktop apps using the Electron framework.

 There are a number of reasons to start using Electron for writing Desktop applications.
-In fact, many well-known apps, like Slack desktop and WordPress desktop are built using this framework.
+Many well-known apps, like Slack desktop and WordPress desktop, are built using this framework.
 The best part, if you are a web developer, you don’t have to learn anything new to write a desktop app using Electron.

 On a personal front, I think Electron is great.
 Visual Studio Code is an editor that I use on a daily basis it’s based on Electron and it’s very powerful.
 Of course, native developers might have a different opinion about Electron.